dsltan/ProjGCData/Codebook.md

 #CODE BOOK for HARmean.txt

-Each record in this data file shows a subject's mean measurement for a unique combination of activity-feature axial direction variables.
+Each record in this tidy data file shows a subject's mean measurement for a unique combination of activity-feature axial direction variables.

 No. observations: 5,940
 No. of variables: 6 variables